 Whitney Puckett, Assistant Director of Communications and International Admission

-Territories: International students; Missouri, North Dakota, South Dakota, Wisconsin
+Territories: International students; Kentucky, Missouri, North Dakota, South Dakota, Tennessee, Wisconsin

 Whitney is a 2002 graduate of Roanoke College where she received her B.A. in English with a certification in secondary English education.
 In her spare time, Whitney enjoys watching movies, cooking, playing board games, going on “food adventures” around Roanoke, and cuddling with her dog and two cats.
 Whitney is excited to serve the Hollins community and to share her passion for the liberal arts education experience.

 Kayla McKinney ’16, Assistant Director of Admission and Event Coordinator